 “You can never overcall 911, they’ll tell you that themselves.
 [In the context of what took place on Palmer], the police have to be aware that there was a potential situation going on.”

 Azerad also said his own home was broken into years ago, “and I was also not super happy with the response I got from the police, so I totally understand.
-It’s a horrible experience.”
+It’s a horrible experience.” n